farrell0/DataStax-Developers-Notebook/README.md

 >Customer: My company is finally going cloud.
 We wish to run performance tests and more for both virtual machine hosting, and then also
 >containers, Kubernetes.
 We want to see performance implications and also make ready to update our run-book.
 Can you help ?
 >
 >Daniel: Excellent question !
-We’ve expertly done each; virtualization, andc ontainers.
+We’ve expertly done each; virtualization, and containers.
 We’ll begin a series of articles, in response to
 >this/your question.
 First, here, we’ll detail virtualization.
 We’ll share a number of techniques we use when automating tests and similar
 >when using virtual machines.
 All of this work will be done on GCP.
 After this article, on virtualization, we’ll move to containers; a
 >series of articles with first an overview, and then a number of recipes when on Kubernetes.